How to Get Quality Backlinks to Your Website

 Those should be your backlinks.

 One way to make that a reality is by publishing skyscraper content.
-It’s content that improves on the coverage provided by existing content to such an extent that it gets ranked higher than what it was modeled after.
+It’s content that improves on the coverage provided by existing content to such an extent that it gets ranked higher than what it was modelled after.

 Here are the steps for creating skyscraper content: